DIY-NAMICsystem/Hardware_Documentation/Chapter_9.Final_Assembly/README.md

      <b><i>Figure 2:</b> Materials Needed for noseport - plexiglass assembly</i>
  </p>

- Once you have nose ports with the correct wiring, screw in the nose ports to the plexiglass.
-The finished product should look something like this:
+ Once the nose ports have the components attached, they can be screwed to the plexiglass.
+The ront-plate should look something like this:

  <p align="center">
      <img title = "figure3" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_9.Final_Assembly/imgs/Figure_3.png?raw=true" align=center width=350/><br><br>